geeta-gwalior/Fine_Tune_Gemma3/README.md

 ## 💡 What You’ll Learn

-- How to securely use Kaggle datasets in Colab
 - Basics of LoRA fine-tuning with Hugging Face + PEFT
 - Preprocessing and tokenizing text data
 - Running and testing a fine-tuned LLM on your custom data